OmniacsDAO/OpenGrantReviewersHandbook/README.md

 The handbook covers essential aspects of grant reviewing, including:

 * Roles and responsibilities of reviewers
-* Managing conflicts of interest
-* Building transparent and accountable processes
+* Grants DAO operations and best practices
+* An in-depth overview of the grants review process
+* Case studies on both accepted and rejects project proposals
-* Identifying fraud and Sybil resistance
+* Special topics and pro-tips
-* Structuring reviewer incentives
-* Encouraging ecosystem collaboration
-* Comprehensive risk assessment

 🌐 Who Should Use This Handbook?